UCLA Competitive Edge: Summer Transition Program to the Doctorate

 • Summer stipend of $6,000

-All Competitive Edge Fellows are expected to participate in all Competitive Edge activities and programs including the Competitive Edge Welcome & Program Orientation and Program Closing.
-Any absences will result in a reduction of the Fellow’s Competitive Edge summer stipend.
-Additionally, Competitive Edge Fellows are expected to adhere to the following:
+All Competitive Edge students are expected to participate in all Competitive Edge activities and programs including the Competitive Edge Welcome & Program Orientation and Program Closing.
+Any absences will result in a reduction of the student’s Competitive Edge summer stipend.
+Additionally, Competitive Edge Students are expected to adhere to the following:

 • Meet with their assigned faculty mentor (virtually, in-person, via telephone) to agree upon both (1) the proposed summer research project and (2) accompanying draft research statement/overview for either the National Science Foundation (NSF) or Graduate Summer Research Mentorship (GSRM);